ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

   Brief description of the conformance group.

 Includes:
-  Any other conformance groups that are included from this group.
+  Any other conformance groups that are included by this group.

 Excludes:
-  Any other conformance groups that are excluded from this group.
+  Any other conformance groups that are excluded by this group.

 Status:
   This reflects the status requested and must be one of 'Permanent',